Coder4916/Think-In-Space/README.md

 - Acquire new customers to the business
 - Provide information for people looking to begin life coaching
 - To introduce life coaching as a concept to people who may not have otherwise considered it
-- Using FAQs, reviews and testimonials to drive further engagement from returning users
+- Use FAQs, reviews and testimonials to drive further engagement from returning users

 [Back to top](#think-in-space)